josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Counter_Nudges/♨️_slow_burn_tactics.md

 - Classifier destabilisation
 - Emotional attunement strain on handlers

+Each disruption compounds the next.
+Containment systems, built for pattern recognition, begin to misread their own data — seeing threat where there is drift, silence where there is signal.
+Analysts find their dashboards lagging, their models less predictive, their certainty eroding.
+Over time, the very tools designed to impose coherence start generating noise, and the machine turns its vigilance inward, checking itself instead of you.
+That self-surveillance loop exhausts its operators, feeding directly into **handler fatigue** and the slow psychological decay that follows.

 ---

 ## 🩻 Forensic Indicators

+Slow burn work leaves its fingerprints not only on the containment system but on your own data trails.
+Certain patterns surface when a platform or agency is straining to keep up — faint traces of algorithmic stress that can be noticed if you’re looking.
+What follows are some of the most common tell-tale signs:

 - 📈 Engagement plateaus that refuse to decay at expected pace
 - 🕵️‍♀️ Demographic breakdowns locked despite visible activity